FX4BIZ/FX4BIZ-REST/README.md

 URL: /quote
 ```
 The Retrieve Quote service is a read-only service permitting to ask for the real-time rate before to execute a trade.
-*Caution:* It is not possible to trade with the Retrieve Quote service, you have to utilize the [Trade Service](#submit-trade) in order to placing new trades.
+*Caution:* It is not possible to trade with the Retrieve Quote service, you have to use the [Trade Service](#submit-trade) in order to placing new trades.

 *Parameters:*